htgt/LIMS2-Tasks/README.md

 * This new script automatically gets a number of useful command line options, helper methods and attributes.

 ### Default Command Line Options
-* Logging is already setup through Log::Log4perl
+* Logging is already setup through Log::Log4perl.
 * Specify log level output:
     * --trace
     * --debug
     * --verbose
-* Specify logging style with `--log-layout` option
+* Specify logging style with `--log-layout` option.
-* Add a `--commit` option, only persist data changes if this option is set.
+* Uses the `--commit` option to only persist data changes if this option is used.

 ### Default Attributes
 * You have access to the LIMS2 database through the `schema` attribute.
 * The LIMS2 model is available through the `model` attribute.
-* You can use out EnsEMBL util module through the `ensembl_util` attribute.
+* You can use our EnsEMBL util module through the `ensembl_util` attribute.

 ## Basic Usage
-* `lims2-task` command will list all the current commands available, along with short description
+* `lims2-task` command will list all the current commands available, along with a short description.
-* Use `lims2-task` plus the command name to see options for that command: `lims2-task create-projects`
+* Use `lims2-task` plus the command name to see options for that command e.g: `lims2-task create-projects`
-* By default the task will wrap any data changes in a transaction and rollback, unless the `--commit` option is set.
+* By default the task will wrap any data changes in a transaction and rollback unless the `--commit` option is set.

-## Creating New Task
+## Creating A New Task
-* Add moose module to `LIMS2::Task::General` namespace.
+* Add a new moose module to `LIMS2::Task::General` namespace.
+* The name of the module will determine the command name, the framework with split capitalised words with dashes and lowercase everything:
+    * e.g. LIMS2::Task::General::CleanReportCache becomes the `clean-report-cache` command.
-* Take a look at the [LIMS2::Task::General::CleanReportCache](https://github.com/htgt/LIMS2-Tasks/blob/devel/lib/LIMS2/Task/General/CleanReportCache.pm) modules for a very simple command line task.
+* Take a look at the [LIMS2::Task::General::CleanReportCache](https://github.com/htgt/LIMS2-Tasks/blob/devel/lib/LIMS2/Task/General/CleanReportCache.pm) task for a very simple command line task you could use as a template.
-* You must use the following command to start using the framework extends 'LIMS2::Task';
+* You must use the following command to start using the framework
+>extends 'LIMS2::Task';
 * You must provide a subroutine named `execute` to tell the framework what to do.
 * Its good to provide details of what the script does like this: